DannieBGoode/opensx70/_posts/2023/2023-02-07-a-look-inside-the-chips-on-the-sx-70-camera-t-i.md

 *While the electronics of the SX-70 camera aren't impressive by modern standards, they were cutting edge at the time.
 They made the SX-70 easy to operate by handling the exposure and timing automatically.
 Texas Instruments split the electronics across three chips: a precision JFET op-amp with a photodiode, a high-current power driver chip, and a complex logic chip using dense, low-power I2L logic.*

 Follow Ken on Twitter [@kenshirriff](https://twitter.com/kenshirriff) for more posts.
-Thanks to Joaquín De Prada and Peter Kooiman of [openSX70](https://opensx70.com/) for providing the chips and [John McMaster](https://siliconpr0n.org/) for decapping them.
+Thanks to  [John McMaster](https://siliconpr0n.org/) for decapping the chips.